Skip to Content Facebook Feature Image

 “We were preparing to evacuate.
 We hadn’t left yet.
 But when we heard shots we hurried out immediately," cassava farmer Pan-ngam Kanchangthong told The Associated Press.
 "I was scared.
 Who wouldn’t be scared of shelling?”

-The Thai army said almost 500 temporary shelters have been set up in four border provinces, accommodating 125,838 people.
-Additionally displaced people from the fighting are expected to stay with relatives in safe areas.
+The Thai army said almost 500 temporary shelters were set up in four border provinces, accommodating 125,838 people.

 Evacuees on the Cambodian side had similar experiences.